Some symbols are links to powerful psychological triggers. That’s why you need to learn about them because they affect your life.

 There are three basic instinctual types in the Enneagram system.
 They each have corresponding fears.
 These core fears are:

-- Self-Preservation dominant stack fear their essential needs will not be met.
+- Self-Preservation dominant stack fears that their basic needs will not be met.

-- The social dominant stack has a general fear of rejection.
+- The “social stack” has a general fear of rejection.